 Singing River Electric recognizes local Mississippi youth leaders in our annual Youth Leadership Program and Youth Tour of Washington, D.C.

 The cooperative solicits applicants from local high schools.
 Nominees must be a high school junior with a minimum 3.0 GPA, be involved in extra-curricular activities, have proven leadership skills, and receive electricity from Singing River Electric.
-All nominees participate in a one-day Cooperative University and interview process in the fall, and up to three students are selected to attend the Youth Leadership Workshop in Jackson in February with other Mississippi cooperative representatives to learn about state government and participate in leadership building exercises.
+All nominees participate in a one-day Cooperative University and interview process in the fall, and up to four students are selected to attend the Youth Leadership Workshop in Jackson in February/March with other Mississippi cooperative representatives to learn about state government and participate in leadership building exercises.

 In June, the students travel to Washington D.C., to join youth leaders from across the nation spending a week touring monuments, visiting their legislators at the Capitol, and seeing historical sites.